All Episodes

 The reason so many of you think that most Americans are is because of the drive-by media.

-Now the drive-by media no longer has its monopoly, but it's still very powerful.
+Now, the drive-by media no longer has its monopoly, but it's still very powerful.

 And it's a one-note samba.

-It is pro-Democrat, it is pro-liberal, it is anti-Bush, it is anti-Republican, and it is relentless.
+It is anti-Republican, and it is relentless.

 And I want to remind you of something else.

-Combined, they still reach about 30 million people a night.
+Combined, they still reach about 30 million people a night, whereas Cronkite used to do that all by himself.

 But at the same time, I don't think it's as pervasive as it is as it used to be.

-But let's talk about the people that watch the nightly newscast, for one thing.
+But let's talk about the people that watch the nightly newscast for one thing.

-You're all over the place, and you're finding a number you read various different things.
+You're all over the place and you're finding a number, you read various different things.

-You would be surprised at the number of Americans whose only source of news is the nightly newscasts.
+You would indeed be surprised at the number of Americans whose only source of news is the nightly newscasts.

-Now they're primarily elderly, uh upper middle age and beyond.
+Now, they're primarily elderly, upper-middle-aged, and beyond.

 You can see that by looking at the commercials.

-And I don't mean this to sound funny, even though it is, but when you you're watching a newscast and and the commercials are burial plots here and uh the preparation H over there and Heart Medic here and uh Lipitor over there, and basically 80% of the commercials are medicines to sustain your life for another five years, you know who the audience is.
+But when you're watching a newscast and the commercials are burial plots here and the preparation H over there and heart medicine here and Lipitor over there, I mean, basically, 80% of the commercials are medicines to sustain your life for another five years.

 And that's habitual.

-These are people that have not moved into cell phones in the internet, and guess who it is that pollsters call?
+These are people that have not moved into cell phones and the internet.

 But this crowd that we're talking about does.